 3 Bedroom Detached House For Sale

-SERVICES CONNECTED Mains electricity, water and drainage.
-Gas fired central heating.
+SERVICES CONNECTED Mains water, electricity, gas and drainage.
+Gas central heating.

 COUNCIL TAX Band D.

 ENERGY EFFICIENCY RATING D. Ref:- 7200-3018-0203-1462-8200

 To retrieve the Energy Performance Certificate for this property please visit https://find-energy-certificate.digital.communities.gov.uk/find-a-certificate/search-by-reference-number and enter in the reference number above.
 Alternatively, the full certificate can be obtained through Sowerbys.